ernestohs/csharp.katas.simple/README.md

 These katas comply with the following criteria:

-- can be implemented and tested in less than 10 minutes
+- Can be implemented and tested in less than 10 minutes
-- follows the Single Responsability Principle
+- Follows the Single Responsability Principle
-- illustrates a common but interesting programming problem
+- Illustrates a common but interesting programming problem
-- the solution is well known
+- The solution is well known